 What is RPE?

-Make sure to complete a 5-10-minute warm-up and cool-down either side of the workout.
-The warm up should consist of some light cardio, dynamic stretches, foam rolling (optional), and practice of each of the main movements to prepare your mind and body.
+Make sure to complete a 5-10-minute warm-up and cool-down on either side of the workout.
+The warm-up should consist of some light cardio, dynamic stretches, foam rolling (optional), and practice of each of the main movements to prepare your mind and body.
 The cooldown should consist of some light cardio, static stretches, and foam rolling (optional).

-Depending on how long you rest for, this entire workout will take around 60-90 minutes (1 – 1 ½ hours).
+Depending on how long you rest, this entire workout will take around 60-90 minutes (1 – 1 ½ hours).